labgrid-project/labgrid/doc/usage.rst

   >>> sd = SerialDriver(t, name=None)

-As the `SerialDriver` declares a binding to a SerialPort, the target binds it to the resource created above::
+As the :any:`SerialDriver` declares a binding to a :any:`SerialPort`, the target binds it to the resource created above::

   >>> sd.port